No, seriously now, why did you become a software engineer?

-At first he was scared.
-Not because I was able to communicate with him from the future, he was actually thrilled this is possible.
+At first, he was scared.
+Not because I was able to communicate with him in the future, he was actually thrilled this is possible.
 He was shocked as I was giving him an update about his future.
 I will never forget the words he used to describe it.

 “Man what the f*ck are you doing?
 Are you f*cking crazy?”